ronz1991/nodeapi/README.md

 Hardware: 8GBRAM-4CPU-50GB(VM)
 Software: Dockerengine,minikube,conntrack(for minikube)

-#nodeapi running on docker
+# nodeapi running on docker
-I want to be sure that the nodejs-api work,so i build it on a docker create a package.json create a server.js create a Dockerfile build the docker run the docker go to the browser
+I want to be sure that the nodejs-api work,so i build it on a docker create a package.json create a server.js create a Dockerfile build the docker run the docker
-#nodeapi running on kubernetes(minikube)
+# nodeapi running on kubernetes(minikube)
 1.minikube install
 2.curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64
 3.sudo install minikube-linux-amd64 /usr/local/bin/minikube